chaos-mesh/website/versioned_docs/version-2.6.7/simulate-physical-machine-chaos.md

 4. Submit the experiment.

-## Create experiments using an YAML file
+## Create experiments using a YAML file

 1. Write the experimental configurations to the "physicalmachine.yaml" file.
 For example: